-Ipsos MORI’s latest Political Pulse, taken last weekend (November 19-23) shows public favourability towards Boris Johnson at the lowest level since the Ipsos MORI Political Pulse began in 2019.
+Ipsos’s latest Political Pulse, taken last weekend (November 19-23) shows public favourability towards Boris Johnson at the lowest level since the Ipsos Political Pulse began in 2019.
 24% of the public are favourable towards the Prime Minister (-2 points from October) and 51% are unfavourable (+2 points).
 Whilst movement from October is small, these numbers reflect a trend over the summer and autumn months, with Johnson’s net favourability score of -27 the lowest we have recorded in this polling series – which began just before the 2019 General Election.

 When considering other leading politicians in our poll:

 - 36% of Britons are favourable towards Rishi Sunak (+5 from October), 32% are unfavourable (+1).
 Sunak’s net rating of +4 continues to be the best rating of the politicians on our list.

 - 26% are favourable towards Sajid Javid (+7) and 37% are unfavourable (+3).

 - 18% are favourable towards Priti Patel (+1) and 52% are unfavourable (+1).

 - 16% are favourable towards Liz Truss (+2) and 32% are unfavourable (+3) but the majority of Britons are neutral on the Foreign Secretary or say they don’t know.